netgroup-polito/CrownLabs/infrastructure/ticketing/README.md

 ### Install Procedure
 Now we can proceed by installing Faveo helpdesk by applying the following manifests:
+* [mysql-secret.yaml](manifests/mysql-secret.yaml), it will create the `faveo-db-auth` secret, which contains custom encoded values for `DB_DATABASE`, `DB_USERNAME` and `DB_PASSWORD`;
-* [faveo-mysql-cluster-manifest.yaml](manifests/faveo-mysql-cluster-manifest.yaml), to expose a mysql instance for the database, it will create the `faveo-db-auth` secret with encrypted db username and db password;
+* [faveo-mysql-cluster-manifest.yaml](manifests/faveo-mysql-cluster-manifest.yaml), to expose a mysql instance for the database, this needs the `faveo-db-auth` secret to be already applied in the namespace;
 * [faveo-ingress.yaml](manifests/faveo-ingress.yaml), to expose faveo on Internet, it will be available [here](https://ticketing.crownlabs.polito.it);
 * [faveo-php-configmap.yaml](manifests/faveo-php-configmap.yaml), which contains environment variables for faveo, the following parameters have to be configured
+    * `DB_DATABASE` insert here the database name, it can be retrieved from the `faveo-db-auth` secret
-    * `DB_USERNAME` insert here the database name, it can be retrieved from the `faveo-db-auth` secret
+    * `DB_USERNAME` insert here the username of the database owner, it can be retrieved from the `faveo-db-auth` secret
-    * `DB_PASSWORD` insert here the database password, it can be retrieved from the `faveo-db-auth` secret
+    * `DB_PASSWORD` insert here the password of the database owner, it can be retrieved from the `faveo-db-auth` secret
     * `ADMIN_USERNAME` insert here username for the first admin user created
     * `ADMIN_PASSWORD` insert here password for the first admin user created
     * `JWT_SECRET` generate a 32-character string, or launch the `php artisan jwt:secret` command